lieszkol/november-gallery/PLUGIN_DETAILS.md

 	- cat_pictures
 	- awesome_vacuum_cleaners

+Regardless of how you upload your images, we highly recommend resizing your images before uploading them to your site.
 Next, prepare your pictures for display on the WWW.
 Make sure that your photos are in a format that web browsers understand, such as .jpg or .png, or .gif (the latter is more suitable for graphics with fewer colors and geometric lines, such as charts or icons).

 Although the plugin will automatically generate thumbnails of your pictures, the full-size images will be displayed as-is.
 Therefore, it's also a good idea to resize all of your pictures before uploading them to the gallery.
 A plethora of free options exist to help you with that, we ♥ [FastStone Image Viewer](https://www.faststone.org) (Windows), [Fast Image Resizer](https://adionsoft.net/) (Windows), and [Image Resizer for Windows](http://www.bricelam.net/ImageResizer/).
 There are great options out there for Mac as well.